 “We aren’t that far gone,” he harrumphed.
 “Not yet.
 We still have—”

 “I won’t let it come to that.”
-Pawning Mom’s jewelry, selling the family home, asking relatives for help.
+Our only options were pawning Mom’s jewelry, selling the family home, asking relatives for help.
 More help.
 Again.
 “This is a solution to everyone’s problems.”

 Chin down, Dad peered at me over the wire frames of his glasses.
 “Will he make you happy, Addie?”